wrmack/helios-server-docs/docs/deploy_aws_walkthrough.md

 ```
 - in your browser go to http://your_elastic_ip_address
 - it will not be possible to log in because we have not yet set up Google authentication which requires SSL
-- options for viewing error messages:
+- options for troubleshooting and viewing error messages:
 ```
 sudo nginx -t  # Checks configuration of Nginx sudo systemctl status nginx.service